PPPLDeepLearning/plasma-python/README.md

 # FRNN [![Build Status](https://travis-ci.org/PPPLDeepLearning/plasma-python.svg?branch=master)](https://travis-ci.org/PPPLDeepLearning/plasma-python.svg?branch=master)

-## FRNN - PPPL deep learning disruption prediction package

-The FRNN code workflow is similar to that characteristic of typical distributed deep learning projects.
-First, the raw data is preprocessed and normalized.
-The pre-processing step involves cutting, resampling, and structuring the data - as well as determining and validating the disruptive properties of the shots considered.
-Various options for normalization are implemented.

-Secondly, with respect to distributed data-parallel training of the model, the associated parameters are check-pointed after each epoch on the disk, in HDF5 file format.
-Finally – regarding the cross validation and prediction step on unlabeled data, it is planned to also implement a hyper-parameter tuning; approach using a random search algorithm.

-The results are stored as HDF5 files, including the final neural network model parameters together with statistical summaries of the variables used during training to allow researchers to produce learning curves and performance summary plots.
+## Package description

-The Fusion Recurrent Neural Net (FRNN) deep learning code is implemented as a Python package consisting of 4 core modules:
+Fusion Recurrent Neural Net (FRNN) is a Python package implementing deep learning models for disruption prediction in tokamak fusion plasmas.

+It consists of 4 core modules:

 - models: Python classes necessary to construct, train and optimize deep RNN models.
-Including a distributed data-parallel implementation of mini-batch gradient descent with MPI
+Including a distributed data-parallel synchronous implementation of mini-batch gradient descent.
+FRNN makes use of MPI for communication and supports Tensorflow and Theano backends through Keras

-- preprocessors: signal preprocessing and normalization classes, including the methods necessary to prepare physical data for stateful RNN training.
+- preprocessors: signal preprocessing and normalization classes, including the methods necessary to prepare physical data for stateful LSTM training.

 - primitives: contains abstractions specific to the domain implemented as Python classes.
 For instance: Shot - a measurement of plasma current as a function of time.
 The Shot object contains attributes corresponding to unique identifier of a shot, disruption time in milliseconds, time profile of the shot converted to time-to- disruption values, validity of a shot (whether plasma current reaches a certain value during the shot), etc

 - utilities: a set of auxiliary functions for preprocessing, performance evaluation and learning curves analysis

-This is a pure Python implementation for Python versions 2.6 and 2.7.
+This is a pure Python implementation for Python versions 2.7 and 3.6.

 ## Installation